-This summer promises to be another great camp season here at Red Gate Farm.
-This year we are excited to be working with Jack the ox and his new friend, Pete.
-We will also be walking goats, working in the garden, exploring the pond and forest, enjoying campfires and having other exciting and fun adventures with campers.
+I am looking forward to another great camp season at Red Gate Farm.
+This summer we are excited to be working with Jack the ox and his new friend, Pete.
+We will also be walking goats, working in the garden, exploring the pond and playing in the forest.
+Lots of fun adventures with new friends and old.

 Below is some important information for you as you make your preparations for camp.
 There are some changes from last year, so please read carefully.

 As a quick reminder, camp begins at 8am and ends at 3pm.
 On Friday we will continue our tradition of an early afternoon tea with families and friends.
 Parents/guardians and guests are asked to arrive at 2pm for refreshments with our community.

-Campers are also reminded that summer can be both hot and buggy.
-Day campers should arrive wearing appropriate sunscreen, bug repellant and clothing well suited for sun-protection (hats!).
+Campers should arrive wearing appropriate sunscreen, bug repellant and clothing well suited for sun-protection (hats!).
 In particularly hot weather we might cool off with some wet activities (on the lawn or down by the stream), so we ask that day campers also pack a towel and bathing suit in addition to the usual change of clothes.
 Each day-camper will have their own place to leave items during their time at camp so such things do not have to be brought each day if it is easier to leave them at the Farm for the week.

 Should you have any questions or concerns, please do not hesitate to contact me.
 See you soon for another special and memorable summer on the farm!

 Ben Murray, Farm Director